 Although the SWF has a wide host range, one of its most preferred hosts is melons.
 It has become a serious pest on melons because of its high reproductive capability, wide host range, high rate of feeding, exudation of sticky honeydew and habit of feeding on the undersides of leaves where they are protected from insecticide sprays.
 Adults and nymphs feed on melon leaves by inserting their tubular mouthparts into vascular tissue and extracting plant assimilates (carbohydrates and amino acids).
 They also injure developing plants by destroying chlorophyll and reducing the plants photosynthetic activity.
 Heavy populations on young plants can cause desiccation of leaves and plant death.

 SWF populations cause serious economic damage to melons crops by reducing fruit quantity and size.
 Fruit quality is also impacted by the lowering of soluble sugars in the fruit and by the contamination of fruit with honeydew which gives rise to sooty mold (Plate 3 C).
 In addition, heavy populations stress plants and lower the plants tolerance to disease infections from organisms such as Monosporascus cannonballus.
 SWF adults can also transmit important viruses on melons.
-Two new viruses have recently been found in Arizona that can be very damaging; Cucurbit Leaf Crumple Virus and Cucurbit Yellows Stunt Disorder Virus (Plate 3D), Both of these pathogens are more severe in fall melons associated with higher temperatures and heavy adult infestations.
+A new virus that showed up in 2008 in Arizona can be very damaging; Cucurbit Yellows Stunting Disorder Virus (CYSDV) (Plate 3D).
+This pathogens is more severe in fall melons associated with higher temperatures and heavy adult infestations.

-Management of SWF SWF populations on a given crop during the season will vary from year to year.
+SWF populations on Management of SWF a given crop during the season will vary from year to year.
 Their abundance is influenced by several naturally occurring factors within the cropping system as well as management practices employed by growers.
 Weather patterns and seasonal temperatures probably have the largest natural influence in regulating abundance and population growth during the season.
 Natural enemies also impact SWF populations in crop and non-crop hosts.
 However, these factors alone are generally not capable of preventing economic damage from occurring.
 Rather, several fundamental management approaches in association with naturally occurring factors have allowed growers to economically produce vegetables and melons in the desert over the past several years.

-Preventing SWF populations colonizing plants is the key to successful management.
+Preventing SWF populations from colonizing plants is the key to successful management.
 This is achieved primarily by preventing the establishment of immature SWF, often through management of adult populations.
 If adults are allowed to oviposit on the undersurfaces of leaves, it becomes very difficult and often very expensive to avoid damage from the feeding nymphs.
 Presently, several effective management practices and control tactics are available that act against both adult and immature populations.
 In addition, because whitefly adults move between successive crops, management approaches are most successful when employed in all crops within the area.